ingridytakada/jedi-challenges/cloudwalk-nimbus-challenges.md

-# 🧠 CloudWalk AI Coding Challenges – Choose Your Mission
+# 🧠 CloudWalk Nimbus Challenges – Choose Your Mission

 Welcome to the **AI-Powered Coding Challenge Collection**.
 Below are several missions of increasing difficulty.
 Choose **only one** to implement.